dhis2/dhis2-docs-implementation/chapters/building-your-tracker-programs.md

 *References*:

-  -   Bob Jolliffe’s “Security Guidelines for Country Implementers’
+  -   Security Guidelines for Country Implementers

-## Training and Rollout - OK
+## Training and Rollout

 **Plan for high-quality, continual training.** Capacity building is crucial for a Tracker program to succeed, and it must be both high quality and continue periodically throughout the lifetime of the program.
 It is not sufficient to provide user training only once -- your training plan should provide for initial and refresher training over time.
 Frontline Tracker users are typically ground level health workers who may be less comfortable with technology than district staff who work more often with aggregated data.
 A strong emphasis on training will include time for familiarizing trainees with the tools as well as how to integrate Tracker into their workflow.